touying-typ/touying/src/utils.typ

 }

-/// Wrap a function with a `self` parameter to make it a method
+/// Wrap a function with a `self` parameter to make it a method.
 ///
-/// Example: `#let hide = method-wrapper(hide)` to get a `hide` method
+/// Example: `#let hide = method-wrapper(hide)` to get a `hide` method.
 #let method-wrapper(fn) = (self: none, ..args) => fn(..args)

 /// Assuming all functions in dictionary have a named `self` parameter,
-/// `methods` function is used to get all methods in dictionary object
+/// `methods` function is used to get all methods in dictionary object.
 ///
 /// Example: `#let (uncover, only) = utils.methods(self)` to get `uncover` and `only` methods.
+///
+/// -> dictionary
 #let methods(self) = {
   assert(type(self) == dictionary, message: "self must be a dictionary") assert("methods" in self and type(self.methods) == dictionary, message: "self.methods must be a dictionary")